-Stephen Moser Architect, a firm for architecture, design, and planning, practices a thoughtful architecture that is responsive to place, sensitive to how people live and work, and values craftsmanship and technological innovation.
+Stephen Moser Architect (SMA), based in New York City, is a firm for architecture, design and planning that is gaining a reputation for its innovative residential projects, civic-private work, and ideas-generating design competitions.
+We practice a thoughtful architecture that is responsive to place, sensitive to how people live and work, and values craftsmanship and cutting-edge technologies.